mattwigway/TransitRouter.jl/README.md

         Date(2018, 01, 08),                  # Date
         2000,                                # Maximum access distance to first boarding, meters 1.33,                                # Walk speed for transfers, meters/second
-                                             # (the user is responsible for making this comparable to the speeds in OSRM)
+                                             # (the user is responsible for making this comparable
+                                             #    to the speeds used in OSRM)
         4                                    # Maximum number of transit rides )
 )